rjaychen/rjaychen.github.io/_posts/2024-05-18-building-a-toon-shader-in-unity.md

 Unfortunately, intensity levels are not constrained between 0 and 1 in real life.
 In an outdoor environnment, they easily exceed the ideal levels we like to use in Computer Graphics.
 To solve this problem for photorealistic applications, lighting is often rendered in High Dynamic Range (HDR) or uses Tone Mapping to address the issues of exceeding intensities.
 In our case, we clamp the result of the dot product $N \cdot L$ between 0 and 1.

 ![Diffuse Lighting Example](/assets/img/shader_blog/diffuse.png)
-> I'll be using some basic shapes, along with the Utah Teapot, to test my shader.
+> I'll be using some basic shapes, along with the Utah Teapot, to test my shader and its evolution.

 ### Specular Lighting
 [Wiki: Phong model](https://en.wikipedia.org/wiki/Phong_reflection_model)